 - Authorization, claims and Member eligibility verification processes for hospitals, skilled nursing facilities and ancillary Providers

 - Balance Billing

 - Cultural Sensitivity

-- Provider Services
+- Customer Service

 - Case Management

 - Disenrollment Process

-- Fraud, Waste and Abuse

 - Medical Management Delegation & Payment Responsibility

 - Prior Authorizations

 On-site visits may also consist of in-service educational opportunities or informational notifications.
-These visits will focus on policy updates and program updates as required by the CMS.
+These visits will focus on policy updates and program updates as required by the Centers for Medicare and Medicaid Services (CMS).